Foot-in-the-door technique: History

-The Foot in The Door Technique (FITD) was first coined by Johnathan Freedman and Scott Fraser of Stanford University in 1966, when they conducted a study to try and prove this theory of granting smaller requests can lead to agreeing to larger requests.
+The foot-in-the-door technique was first coined by Johnathan Freedman and Scott Fraser of Stanford University in 1966, when they conducted a study to try and prove this theory of granting smaller requests can lead to agreeing to larger requests.
 Their findings supported what they had thought was to be true.
 There was controversy over whether the same process that is involved in the self-perception theory, was similar to that of FITD.
 Researchers thought that because both theories have to do with maintaining an attitude/agreement that one had in the first place that maybe the processes were similar.
 In 1999, Jerry M. Burger from Santa Clara University conducted a study to see what the process of this technique is and how it works, he found that there this is just a simple technique and does not relate to self-perception theory.